 Approach 2: Splitting into multiple parts

-Another approach, that works well for circular caps covering a pole, involves cutting the geometry into multiple parts, but instead of splitting the geometry only at the antimeridian, also splitting it at the null meridian, the 90 and -90 meridians.
+Another approach, effective for circular caps covering a pole, involves cutting the geometry into multiple parts.
+Instead of splitting the geometry only at the antimeridian, also split it at the null meridian, and the 90 and -90 meridians.
 For a circular cap covering the north pole, this results in four triangular parts, which can be combined into a MultiPolygon.
-Visualization libraries as well as intersection and containment checks done in cartesian coordinate space will then typically handle such a geometry correctly.
+Visualization libraries and intersection/containment checks performed in cartesian coordinate space will typically handle such a geometry correctly.

 A geometry covering the north pole